suborbann/CuteWare-UI-Library/CuteWare-Documentation.md

 ## Section Elements

 Every element below takes a single config table. **Every field in every config table is optional** except where a table explicitly says "required" — omit anything you don't need and a sensible default is used instead.

+Every element created through a `Section` automatically participates in `CuteWare:Refresh()` — you never need to register anything yourself.

 ### Section:CreateButton